 Family Size Eligibility Limit

-Two People
+Two People %

-Three People
+Three People %

-Four People
+Four People %

 2. Programmatic Eligibility for Income Eligible Families (check all that apply)

 ☐ Employment

-☐ Seeking employment
+Seeking employment

 Homelessness

 ☐ Education / training

 ☐ Illness / incapacity

 ☐ Domestic violence

-Emergency situation of short duration
+☐ Emergency situation of short duration

 Participating in an approved substance abuse treatment program

 3. Does the district apply any limitations to the programmatic eligibility criteria?

 O Yes

-O No
+No

 If yes, describe eligibility criteria:

 4. Does the district prioritize certain eligible families for Title XX funding?

 O Yes

-O No
+No

 If yes, describe which families will receive priority:

 5. Does the district use Title XX funds for child care for open child protective services cases?

-Yes

-O No

-6. Does the district use Title XX funds for child care for open child preventive services cases?

-Yes \circ No

-Appendix Q: Additional Local Standards for Child Care Providers

-The district may propose local standards in addition to the State standards for legally-exempt providers who will receive child care subsidies issued by the district.
-This appendix must be completed for each additional local standard that the district wants to implement.

-The district must coordinate with the local Enrollment Agency, including, but not limited to:

-- Informing the Enrollment Agency of the intent to request an additional standard. - Developing the stepwise process referenced in Question 5. - Ensuring that no significant burden of work shall be incurred by the Enrollment Agency as a result of the additional local standard, unless such work is addressed in a separate contract or a formal agreement is in place, which are referenced in Question 3. - Sharing any consent/release form that may be required. - Keeping the Enrollment Agency informed of the approval status.

-1. Select the additional local standard that will be required of child care providers/programs.
-Verification, using the district's local records, that the provider has given the caretaker complete and accurate information regarding any report of child abuse or maltreatment in which he or she is named as an indicated subject O Local criminal background check Require providers caring for subsidized children for 30 or more hours a week participate in the Child and Adult Care Food Program (CACFP).
-Note that districts are required to notify the Enrollment Agency, using the OCFS-2114, District Notification to Legally-Exempt Caregiver Enrollment Agency, of all providers on the referral list for whom the requirement is "not applicable."
-O Site visits by the district Other Please decribe: 2.
-Check below the type of child care program to which the additional local standard will apply and indicate the roles of the persons to whom it will apply in cases where the standard is person-specific. ☑ Legally-exempt relative-only family child care program Provider
+Yes \circ No 6.
+Does the district use Title XX funds for child care for open child preventive services cases?
+Yes 0 No endix Q: Additional Local Standards for Child e Providers who wil rict may propose local standards in addition to the State standards for legally-exempt providers I receive child care subsidies issued by the district.
+This appendix must be completed for each hal local standard that the district wants to implement.
+The dist rict must coordinate with the local Enrollment Agency, including, but not limited to: • D • E • o a Informing the Enrollment Agency of the intent to request an additional standard.
+It is eveloping the stepwise process referenced in Question 5.
+Insuring that no significant burden of work shall be incurred by the Enrollment Agency as a result of the additional local standard, unless such work is addressed in a separate contract or a formal greement is in place, which are referenced in Question 3.
+In place, which are referenced in Qu 1.
+Selec t the additional local standard that will be required of child care providers/programs.
+Verification, using the district's local records, that the provider has given the caretaker complete daccurate information regarding any report of child abuse or maltreatment in which he or she is ned as an indicated subject \circ Local criminal background check Chi Note Enro Require providers caring for subsidized children for 30 or more hours a week participate in the Id and Adult Care Food Program (CACFP). that districts are required to notify the Enrollment Agency, using the OCFS-2114, District Notification to Legally-Exempt Caregiver llment Agency, of all providers on the referral list for whom the requirement is "not applicable." \circ Site visits by the district 0 Other Please decribe:

+2. Check below the type of child care program to which the additional local standard will apply and indicate the roles of the persons to whom it will apply in cases where the standard is person-specific.

+Lega Legally-exempt relative-only family child care program

+Provider

 Provider's employee

 Provider's volunteer

-V Provider's household member age 18 or older
+Provider's household member age 18 or older

-V Lega ally-exempt relative-only in-home child care program
+☐ Lega lly-exempt relative-only in-home child care program

-V Provider

-Y Provider's employee

-V Provider's volunteer

-Lega ally-exempt family child care program

 Provider

 Provider's employee

 Provider's volunteer

+☐ Lega lly-exempt family child care program

+Provider

+Provider's employee

+Provider's volunteer

 Provider's household member age 18 or older

-Lega ally-exempt in-home child care program
+☐ Lega lly-exempt in-home child care program

 Provider

 Provider's employee

 Provider's volunteer

-Lega ally-exempt group program
+☐ Lega lly-exempt group program

 Director

 Employee

 Volunteer